 2. Hauntingly Fragile Architecture

-In the early years, we had a ton of pain getting DNSSEC straight on our DNS/DHCP server’s hidden master.
+In the early years, we had a ton of pain getting DNSSEC straight on our DNS/DHCP server’s hidden primary.
 Our DNS/DHCP server could not support the full SOA serial number dynamic updates need.
 At a certain point, this can cause dynamic updates to “run ahead”.
-Since the serial number is older on the hidden master, the slaves won’t pull the new zone, causing DNSSEC to age out and break the public-facing zone.
+Since the serial number is older on the hidden primary, the secondaries won’t pull the new zone, causing DNSSEC to age out and break the public-facing zone.

-Every time this happens, the ops team will have to re-add sufficient dynamic updates to compensate the serial skew and make the hidden master catch up with the slaves.
+Every time this happens, the ops team will have to re-add sufficient dynamic updates to compensate the serial skew and make the hidden primary catch up with the secondaries.
 Spotting these errors is difficult without extremely good monitoring.
 It has gotten better now, but the underlying architecture is still fragile.